 Roosevelt is a somewhat small city located in the state of Utah.
 With a population of 6,980 people and two constituent neighborhoods, Roosevelt is the 75th largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Roosevelt is generally considered to be a blue-collar town.
-35.42% of the Roosevelt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some cities, Roosevelt isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roosevelt are a mix of both white- and blue-collar jobs.
 Overall, Roosevelt is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Roosevelt who work in office and administrative support (14.60%), sales jobs (9.89%), and teaching (8.56%).
+There are especially a lot of people living in Roosevelt who work in office and administrative support (13.58%), sales jobs (9.07%), and management occupations (7.65%).

-Roosevelt is a somewhat ethnically-diverse city.
+Roosevelt is a very ethnically-diverse city.
 The people who call Roosevelt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roosevelt residents report their race to be White, followed by Native American.
+Roosevelt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.05% of the city’s residents.
 Important ancestries of people in Roosevelt include German, Irish, Danish, and European.

 The most common language spoken in Roosevelt is English.
 Other important languages spoken here include Spanish and Native American languages.